 This engagement is now closed.
-All submissions received will be considered by Council at its meeting on 3 June 2024, when the 2024/25 Budget will be finalised.
-Submissions will be collated into a report and tabled in the agenda for this meeting, which will be available for public viewing a week prior to the meeting (after 5 pm Wednesday, 29 May 2024).
+All submissions received were considered by Council at its meeting on 3 June 2024, where the 2024/25 Budget was finalised.
+Submissions were collated into a report and tabled at this meeting.
+View the Community Engagement Report and details of the budget approval.

-This year, Council is proposing a 12% increase in rates which for the average residential ratepayer is $232 per annum or approximately $4.50 per week (figures based on a home worth $650,000).
+This year, Council proposed a 12% increase in rates which for the average residential ratepayer is $232 per annum or approximately $4.50 per week (figures based on a home worth $650,000).

 View the Draft 2024/25 Budget .